 Depending on the weather conditions (turbulent or stagnant atmosphere) we can point the three ways, that air pollution can visually degrade a scenic vista (Pic.
 50).

 A uniform haze shouldn’t be confused with a regional haze.
 The regional haze refers to more to a large spatial scale of visible pollution.
 The regional haze understanding depends on the geometry and the observer.
-Above I wrote about the situation, when observer is located underneath the haze layer and he is not aware of perfect visibility, above this layer of haze.
+Above I wrote about the situation when an observer is located underneath the haze layer and he is not aware of perfect visibility, above this layer of haze.
 Here I would like to point, that observer, being inside the layered haze can judge the haze to be uniform in that he would not observe a haze with a defined edge (Malm, 2016).
-When observer is located above the layered haze, when hiking in mountainuous regions, then he is able to see a regional haze in extend, which appears to be layered in vertical profile.
+When the observer is located above the layered haze, when hiking in mountainous regions, then he is able to see a regional haze in extend, which appears to be layered in the vertical profile.

 Not to mention, when haze is sufficiently dense to obscure features that are only a few meters distant.
 In termal inversion conditions, when layered haze is observed in urban areas the highest skyscrapers can extend up through the inversion layer giving very good visibility conditions (Pic.
 57).
 Another haze information has been described in my previous article.

 There are three major factors determining a visual range by light scattering: an astronomical, haze and cloud coverage.
 In astronomical point of view important is solar position on the sky, which has been described in the second chapter.
 However, there are still a few issues, which I must raise up in this section.
 I was writing about visibility towards solar and antisolar point.
 I will remind, that at the antisolar direction the distant objects are better visible in daylight because the backward scattering doesn’t reduce the visibility as strong as forward scattering (Pic.
 58).
 Besides these objects are usually not shaded by themselves, giving an observer a chance to see some elements of their relief instead of outline only.